Logan-47/CTF-scripts/README.md

 ## CTF-scripts

-scripts which i used to solve some  CTF challeges
+Scripts I used to solve some  CTF challeges